-- A continuation of the Northeast Extension to the New York state line in the vicinity of Binghamton, NY (grading was begun); A connection from Chester, PA (near the Delaware state line) to the mainline of the Turnpike (north of Philadelphia).
-It was to be known as the "Chester Extension" or the "Philadelphia Loop Extension"; A spur from Harrisburg to Gettysburg and the Maryland state line (to be known as the "General Extension"). - A connection from a point on the main line north of Pittsburgh to Erie (to be known as the - A connection from a point on the main line north or Pritisburgh to Eire (to be intended as intended a
+- A continuation of the Northeast Extension to the New York state line in the vicinity of Binghamton, NY (grading was begun); - A connection from Chester, PA (near the Delaware state line) to the mainline of the Turnpike (north of Philadelphia).
+It was to be known as the "Chester Extension" or the "Philadelphia Loop Extension."; - A spur from Harrisburg to Gettysburg and the Maryland state line (to be known as the "Gettysburg Extension"); - A connection from a point on the main line north of Pittsburgh to Erie (to be known as the "Northwestern Extension"); - A highway running from the Ohio state line, past Erie, to the New York state line connecting the PA Turnpike to the New York State Thruway (to be part of the Northwestern Extension); - An east-west highway running from Stroudsburg to an unspecified point on the Susquehanna River.
+Some maps showed the terminus at Millersburg while later maps revised it to be a parallel highway to the main line from Stroudsburg to Sharon (it was to be known as the "Stroudsburg Lateral Connection").

-"In all of the authorized and previously authorized proposed extensions the Turnpike Commission is empowered to determine the exact routes with the approval of the Governor and the Secretary of Highways nevertheless construction cannot be started until the project is determined to be feasible and has been financed.
+"In all of the authorized and previously authorized proposed extensions, the Turnpike Commission is empowered to determine the exact routes with the approval of the Governor and the Secretary of Highways, nevertheless construction cannot be started until the project is determined to be feasible and has been financed.
 The feasibility of any of these extensions will be influenced by the program of the National System of Interstate and Defense Highways."

-RE: except from the PTC's 1958 annual report.
+RE: excerpt from the PTC's 1958 annual report.
 By 1954, support for toll highways had diminished considerably and the planned Turnpike extensions were never realized as toll highways.
 On June 29th 1956, POTUS Dwight David Eisenhower signed the Federal Aid Highway Act (FAHA) into law.
 This provided \$25 billion in federal aid in support of controlled access, free highways nationwide.
 With the Federal Government footing 90% of the bill, there was no need for toll booths and the states, including Pennsylvania, abandoned their toll highway plans.
-However with the help of the FAHA (in most cases), the PTC's planned spurs/extensions vere realized as follows mere alliance or many separate parts."
-POTUS D.D.
-Eisenhower, Feb.
-22nd 1955 Left: caption: "The Clay Committee presents its report with recommendations concerning the financing of a national interstate highway network to President Eisenhower on January 11, 1955"
+However, with the help of the FAHA (in most cases), the PTC's planned spurs/extensions were realized as follows;

 - Scranton Extension: I-81

 - Philadelphia Loop Extension: I-95

-Chester Extension: I-476
+- Chester Extension: I-476

 - Gettysburg Extension: SR-15

-- Northwestern/Southwestern Extension: 1-79
+- Northwestern/Southwestern Extension: I-79

 - Northwestern Extension: I-90

-- Sharon to Stroudsburg Lateral Connection: 1-80
+- Sharon to Stroudsburg Lateral Connection: I-80